santylaborde/Full-Stack/Part 4/4.0 Lecture/01 User notes/Backend/README.md

 - Adding test environment
 The convention in Node is to define the execution mode of the application with the NODE_ENV environment variable.

+- supertest
+Let's use the supertest package to help us write our tests for testing the API.